 When you import your sales data into WISK, it creates a POS Item in your venue for each item sold in your POS.
-For example, if you sold an item in your POS called “Grey Goose Single”, there would be a corresponding item created in WISK.
+For example, if you sold items called “Grey Goose Single”, or "Margherita Pizza" there would be a corresponding POS Items created in WISK.

 With those POS Items in your venue, the next step is to add the ingredients that are used every time the item is sold.
 This is called POS Item mapping or adding your recipes.

-By mapping your POS Items, you’ll be able to compare how much you sold of an item to how much you actually consumed between two inventories.
+By mapping your POS Items, you’ll be able to see the item cost and compare how much you sold to how much you actually consumed between two inventories.

 To view your POS Items on the WISK Web Portal:

 Click “Sales” on the left-hand menu bar

 You’ll then see a table of all your POS Items.

 Before you start mapping your POS Items, we recommend you take the following actions:

 Create your serving sizes